toreaurstadboss/DapperUtils/Readme.md

 * InsertMany
 * UpdateMany
 * Delete
+* DeleteMany

+All methods are used by providing an IEnumerable of type TTable.

 UpdateMany needs a property bag of type IDictionary<string, object> to specify which properties to set.